-SCM has produced a resource toolkit for 2018 that can be used by churches, student groups and individuals.
-You can download a copy of the 2018 Student Sunday resources here.
+SCM has produced a resource toolkit for 2020 that can be used by churches, student groups and individuals.
+You can download a copy of the 2020 Student Sunday resources here.
 The theme this year is Known By Name.
 A limited number of printed copies will be available shortly.
 To request a copy please contact the office.

 What is the Universal Day of Prayer for Students?

 The Universal Day of Prayer for Students (UDPS) is coordinated by the World Student Christian Federation (WSCF), and has been celebrated since 1898, making it one of the oldest ecumenical days of prayer.
 It is marked on the third Sunday of February every year, serving as a tangible sign of our common life, connecting student movements and WSCF friends across the world.

 We invite all our members and friends to unite in prayer for the world, the church, students, and WSCF itself on 16th February 2020.
 You may choose to set an alternate date that is more convenient for your community.

 How you can get involved